Murten Panorama Digital Twin Scanning Project - "the making of"

 Between the test scan above and the final scanning, the conservators worked on the painting.

-The equipment list of the main components for the final scanning process are as follows: Phase One iXH (Medium format, 150 MPixel), Phase One 72 mm MKII lens, Ajurat D8 area LED light with known colour temperature and CRI of 97+, linear polariser on the light source and lens, motion/vibration detector, 10 GB network, custom design scanning rig, Mac Mini computer as controller, Windows workstation for stitching.
+The equipment list of the main components for the final scanning process are as follows: Phase One iXH (Medium format, 150 MPixel), Phase One 72 mm MKII iX-RS lens, Ajurat D8 area LED light with known colour temperature and CRI of 97+, linear polariser on the light source and lens, motion/vibration detector, 10 GB network, custom design scanning rig, Mac Mini computer as controller, Windows workstation for stitching.

 The camera settings were: ISO 50, 1/3 second exposure time and aperture of f10.
 The area light array was set to maximum brightness.